SteveTheAnimator/GorillaCamera/README.md

-            Random View - Follows a random player for a specified time Random Tagged View - Follows a random tagged player for a specified time Random Survivor View - Follows a random surviving player for a specified time
+            Random View - Follows a random player for a specified time Random Tagged View - Follows a random tagged player for a specified time Random Survivor View - Follows a random surviving player for a specified time Left Hand - Puts the camera in the left hand and makes the camera look at you.
+     	    Right Hand - Same as left, but in the right hand.
+	    In Middle - Puts the camera in the middle of your hands Disabled - Disables the camera.